Raunak0713/AspireAI/README.md

 - [ ✅ ] Developed the Industry Insights page
 - [ ✅ ] Built the Dashboard page
 - [ ✅ ] Integrated AI to generate industry insights
+#### **Enhanced Dashboard with Recharts Integration and TypeScript Typing**
+- [ ✅ ] Designed and implemented a comprehensive dashboard page for better user experience
+- [ ✅ ] Integrated Recharts to present industry insights through visually appealing data visualizations
+- [ ✅ ] Defined and structured TypeScript types for Salary, Insights, and Industry to ensure type safety and scalability

 ## Commits 📅